machawk1/wail/README.md

 Tools included and accessible through the GUI are <a href="https://github.com/internetarchive/heritrix3">Heritrix 3.2.0</a> and <a href="https://github.com/iipc/openwayback">OpenWayback 2.3.0</a>.
 Support packages include Apache Tomcat, <a href="https://github.com/pyinstaller/pyinstaller/">pyinstaller</a>, and <a href="https://github.com/oduwsdl/memgator">MemGator</a>.

-WAIL is written in Python and compiled to a native executable using `pyInstaller`.
+WAIL is written in Python and compiled to a native executable using `PyInstaller`.

 <h2>Installing WAIL</h2>